Max Cryer: Honours and awards

 Cryer's awards include New Zealand Entertainer of the Year in 1973, the Variety Artists of New Zealand's Benny Award in 1977 and the New Zealand 1990 Commemoration Medal for services to New Zealand.
 In the 1995 New Year Honours, he was appointed a Member of the Order of the British Empire for services to entertainment.

-Cryer died, suddenly, on 25 August 2021, aged 85.
+Cryer died on 25 August 2021, aged 85.